 - Confide in friends and on social media without shame

-- Bookmark web resources, such as Postpartum Support International and Postpartum Progress
+- Bookmark web resources, such as Postpartum Support International

 - Programme the phone numbers of KKH and NUH in case of emergency